Spider-Man: Into the Spider-Verse: Writing

 The script is credited to Lord and Rothman from a story by Lord, making it the first film Lord had written without Miller.
 As six Spider-Man films had been made already, the team agreed they first needed to decide why this one needed to be made; their answer was to tell the story of Morales, who had yet to appear in a film.
 Brian Michael Bendis, co-creator of Miles Morales, consulted on the film adaptation.
 The first full cut of animatics and storyboards for the film was over two hours long, which is uncommon for animated films.
 The directors attributed this mostly to Lord and Miller, and their approach of adding as many elements to the film as they could at the outset, with the intention of seeing what it could "handle"; and then shaping the film from there.
 They said that the final runtime would be between 90 and 120 minutes, the standard length of an animated film.
 They added that a balance would have to be found between the expectations of an animated film that will have a large audience of children, and the requirements of the story.
 The directors felt the plot was similar to the live-action Spider-Man films, especially due to the large number of characters in the film.
 One year prior to its release, Lord and Rothman opted to rewrite the story as they had to "figure out how to reshape sequences we had already boarded and animated and fold them in with new stuff".
 They also added that they had substantially rewritten the third act.

 The film was originally set to feature a romance between Miles Morales and Spider-Gwen.
 While the idea was scrapped, Gwen was still featured prominently in the film, mostly due to the efforts of producer Christina Steinberg.
 By August 2018, the directors had considered what a potential post-credits scene for the film could be, given that audiences have come to expect them from Marvel films.
 At one point the writers wished to include a post-credits scene with cameos by all three live-action Spider-Man actors, Tobey Maguire, Andrew Garfield, and Tom Holland, but this was canceled as Sony felt such a moment at the time would cause confusion and be too risky.
 Holland recalled the scene was intended to include him as a passerby at a train station who says, "Hey, kid!" to Miles.
 In the original subplot, Miles was going to become Spider-Man from learning from an audio commentary featuring James Cameron and Tom Cruise.
+According to Bob Persichetti, Miguel O'Hara wasn't the only character Spider-Man considered to appear in post-credits scene.
+However, he was chosen due to the large fan disappointment around his absence as part of the main cast.